Professor Nathan Hill

-Director of the Trinity Centre for Asian Studies, Associate Professor in Applied Linguistics, F.T.C.D.
+Director of the Trinity Centre for Asian Studies, Sam Lam Professor in Chinese Studies.

 Dr Isabella Jackson